chrys-exaucet/Asterisk-IVR-VoIP/README.md

 ## Exam Herald

 Implementing VoIP and an IVR service through ASTERISK IPBX.

 ### Part I : VoIP

-We perform basic VoIP using 3CX softphones and IVR.
+The first part is about performing  basic VoIP using 3CX softphones and IVR.

-### Part II:  service
-In **IVR** section, a student can receive his exanination results via an IVR.
+Next, we take advantage of Asterisk ivr capababilities to publish his exanination results to  a student.
 We chose the A level examination for the purpose of demo.
 One can change the database schema and adapt it to its will.
 That would also imply an adaptation of the agi script and the asterisk dial plan.